zikunz/tp/docs/UserGuide.md

 #### 2.2.1.
 Show items-related commands: `items`

-Show commands related to items and brief description of the commands: add item, list items, remove items, clear items
+As a first-time user, you can simply type `items` to view all commands related to items.
+At the same time, you can see the brief description of those commands.

 Format: `items`